Pankraz76/OpenSearch/DEVELOPER_GUIDE.md

 ## Java Language Formatting Guidelines

 Java files in the OpenSearch codebase are formatted with the Eclipse JDT formatter, using the [Spotless Gradle](https://github.com/diffplug/spotless/tree/master/plugin-gradle) plugin.
 This plugin is configured on a project-by-project basis, via `build.gradle` in the root of the repository.

-- As long only one project is configured, the formatting check can be run explicitly with:
+So long as at least one project is configured, the formatting check can be run explicitly with:

-  - `./gradlew spotlessJavaCheck`
+    ./gradlew spotlessJavaCheck

-- The code can be formatted with:
+The code can be formatted with:

-  - `./gradlew spotlessApply`
+    ./gradlew spotlessApply

-- These tasks can also be run for specific subprojects, e.g.
+These tasks can also be run for specific subprojects, e.g.

-  - `./gradlew server:spotlessJavaCheck`
+    ./gradlew server:spotlessJavaCheck

 Please follow these formatting guidelines: